Country _ Name

 Attitude of the country towards modern financial advisory and broking services

-Despite the fact that robo-advisory services in Poland are at a very early stage of development, they are beginning to gain attention of supervisory authorities.
+The robo-advisory services in Poland are beginning to gain more and more attention of supervisory authorities.
 The Polish Financial Supervision Authority (Komisja Nadzoru Finansowego) issued a statement pointing to a number of risks associated with offering such services.

 Legal affairs